bictorv/chaosnet-bridge/NCP.md

 ### Internals:
 - [ ] Add a bit of statistics counters for conns
 - [ ] Make a few more things configurable, such as (long) probe intervals, and the "host down" interval.
-- [x] Implement broadcast (both address-zero and BRD).
-- [ ] Consider how to find out where answers to BRD packets come from.

 ### Applications:
 - [ ] Implement a PEEK protocol to show the state of conns and cbridge (including the things reported by the `-s` command line option).
 (This needs to be done in cbridge itself, to have access the internal data structures.
 Having only 488 bytes for a Simple protocol is limiting, but implementing a "shortcut" Stream protocol directly is a nice challenge.)